Shivansh4497/Mindstream_v1/current_PRD.md

 create policy "Users can insert own entries" on entries for insert with check (auth.uid() = user_id);
 create policy "Users can view own nudges" on proactive_nudges for select using (auth.uid() = user_id);
 create policy "Users can update own nudges" on proactive_nudges for update using (auth.uid() = user_id);
--- (Additional policies omitted for brevity - see migrations/ for full list)
+-- (Additional policies for all tables following same pattern)
 ```

 ### Key Design Decisions